0 | Planet Orlaith: The Fall

 Gems fell from the sky like dazzling stars crashing to Orlaith.
 It would have been a beautiful sight if it weren’t for those gems being monsters.

-Each crystalline monster shot through the cosmea and smashed into the astral barrier.
-With each impact, ripples of energy surged across the domed barrier, sending waves of energy to clash into one another like a heavy rain on a deep pond.
+Hundreds of them shot through the cosmea and smashed into the astral barrier.
+With each impact, ripples of energy surged across the planet-wrapped dome, sending waves of energy to clash into one another like a heavy rain on a deep pond.

 It was supposed to be impossible.
-But regardless of what they believed, the massive swarm of enemies ripped through and stormed the empire.
+The archaic barrier withheld far greater attacks than this.
+But regardless of what he believed, the massive swarm of enemies ripped through and stormed the empire.

 Hope and safety dissolved at the same terrifying rate.